-Troglobytes Games, the developers of the thrilling indie game HyperParasite, gave a talk on the production of the title, game art style, level generation, VFX, and more.
-The game is in Early Access!
+Troglobytes Games gave a talk on the development of their thrilling title HyperParasite, 80s art style, level generation, VFX, and more.

 80lv: Could you please tell us in short about your game studio?
 Where do you come from?
 What other projects have you worked on?